JoeFu/alportal-document/docs/front-end/components-ui-admin.md

 The following is a visual screenshot of the modal:
 ![CreateOfferingOutcome](../imgs/frontend/components/ui/admin/offering/CreateOfferingOutcome.png)
 ### InlineOfferingComponent
-This component creates and displays each offering outcome component integrating the [`UpDownSwitch`](./components-common.md#updownswitch) component and the [`InlineInput`](./components-input.md#inlineinput) component to allow inline editing funtionality.
+This component creates and displays each offering outcome component integrating the [`UpDownSwitch`](./components-common.md#updownswitch) component and the [`InlineInput`](./components-input.md#inlineinput) component to allow inline editing functionality.

 This component can be used as follows: